 Aaron Miscenich has served as President of the New Orleans BioInnovation Center since 2004.
 This life science business incubator is focused on the local commercialization of university technologies.
 Companies handle a variety of technologies ranging from medical devices and therapeutic drugs to green technologies.

 Miscenich joined the BioInnovation Center after 10 years in the capital industry and worked with a variety of products ranging from equity investments and mezzanine debt to senior debt financing.
-Miscenich also served as Adjunct Professor of entrepreneurship at Tulane University.
+Miscenich also previously served as an adjunct professor of entrepreneurship at Tulane University.

 From 2011 to 2015 Miscenich served as interim Executive Director of the Louisiana Cancer Research Center, a research collaborative pursing NCI-designated institution.

 Miscenich is currently the Chairperson of LouisianaBIO and serves on the board of the Association of University Research Parks.
 He holds a B.S. in Physics from the University of New Mexico and an M.B.A. from Tulane University.